nadeemiimt/bulkoperation/README.md

 User manual:-

-1- This project uses ColumnAttribute and KeyAttribute of EF Entities to recognize child the library has custom ChildAttribute which need to be attached to child.
+1- This project uses ColumnAttribute and KeyAttribute of EF Entities.
+To recognize child the library has custom ChildAttribute which need to be attached to child.
-To use this library all POCO class should have Column and Key attributes and child attributes like as below:- public class ParentEntity
+To use this library all POCO class should have Column and Key attributes and child attributes like as below:-

+public class ParentEntity
 {
 [Key, Column("parentId")]